aluque/bolos/README.rst

 user-friendly solver for the Boltzmann equation [HP2005]_.
 BOLSIG+ is freely distributed by its authors, Hagelaar and Pitchford.
-Why did I start BOLOS, another Boltzmann solver based on the same algorithms as BOLSIG+?
+Why did I start BOLOS, another Boltzmann solver based on similar algorithms?

 The simplest reply is that, as a BOLSIG+ user, I wanted to understand better what goes on beneath BOLSIG+ and the best way to understand something is